PROSEVEN: MR-guided prostate stereotactic body radiotherapy in seven days

 The androgen deprivation therapy will be given before, during and after the radiotherapy, except in the case of salvage radiotherapy after prostatectomy where both treatment will start on the same day.
 The total duration of androgen deprivation therapy will be 6 months (in the case of salvage radiotherapy), 18, 24 or 36 months depending on the decision of the treating physician.

 Follow-up will be performed at specified intervals during the treatment and after the completion of the treatment.
 The follow-up will include questionnaires regarding quality of life.
-Performance status, weight and blood pressire will be assessed.
+Performance status, weight and blood pressure will be assessed.
 Laboratory tests will include PSA (prostate specific antigen) and testosterone.
-An electocardiogram will be performed 3 months after start of the treatment.
+An electrocardiogram will be performed 3 months after start of the treatment.

 The study also includes a translational component with the option of salivary collection for genetic testing (examining genetic changes caused by the use of androgen deprivation therapy and possible linkages to side-effects of the treatment).